Jakeand3rson/C_Data_Structures/README.md

 # C_Data_Structures
-Data Structures written in C
+Data Structures written in the programming language C

 ## The purpose of this repository
 My goal in this is to begin learning the C programming language.
 To do this, I will be working through the algorithms in The Algorithm Design Manual written by Steven S. Skiena Second Edition